logicent/crudle/README.md

 _Later:_
 - [ ] Upgrade to Yii3 (with CycleORM datamapper) using Bulma and Buefy
 - [ ] Use hybrid of Php Auth Manager _(predefined)_ and Db Auth Manager _(user-defined)_
-- [ ] Write tests using PestPHP, but keep an open mind for PHPUnit too.
+- [ ] Write tests using either PestPHP or PHPUnit.

 **Want to contribute?**
 Thank you for considering to make a contribution to Yii2 Crudle.